New finding will lead to better climate simulations

 diameters of a few hundred kilometres.
 There is where the energy

-exchange between ocean and atmosphere is greatest,
+exchange between ocean and atmosphere is greatest,” he continued.

 Dr Richard Greatbatch, Professor of Theoretical Oceanography at GEOMAR